PetyoPlPetrov/MyGifs/README.md

 # MyGifs

 This repository will present giff search application.
+The boilerplate is create-react-app.

 ## Setting up the project